-The actuarial valuation of policy liabilities as at 31 March 2015 has been calculated by Peter Davies, B.Bus.Sc, FIA, FNZSA, in accordance with NZ IFRS 4, issued by the External Reporting Board and Professional Standard no. 3: Determination of Life Insurance Policy Liabilities, issued by the New Zealand Society of Actuaries.
-Peter Davies is the externally Appointed Actuary for Co-op Life and is an independent professional adviser to the Company on insurance related matters.
-The actuarial valuation of the policy liabilities relating to the position at 31 March 2015 was dated 30 April 2015.
-Peter has confirmed in his actuarial report that he is satisfied with the nature, sufficiency and accuracy of the data provided to him by Co-op Life for the purpose of his valuation.
-There were no significant changes to the actuarial methodology used in the 31 March 2015 valuation compared to the 31 March 2014 valuation and there were no qualifications in the actuarial report dated 30 April 2015.
+The actuarial valuation of policy liabilities as at 31 March 2016 has been calculated by Peter Davies, B.Bus.Sc, FIA, FNZSA, in accordance with NZ IFRS 4, issued by the External Reporting Board and Professional Standard no. 3: Determination of Life Insurance Policy Liabilities, issued by the New Zealand Society of Actuaries.
+Mr Davies is the externally Appointed Actuary for Co-op Life and is an independent professional adviser to the Company on insurance related matters.
+The actuarial valuation of the policy liabilities relating to the position at 31 March 2016 was dated 26 April 2016.
+Mr Davies has confirmed in his actuarial report that he is satisfied with the nature, sufficiency and accuracy of the data provided to him by Co-op Life for the purpose of his valuation.
+There were no significant changes to the actuarial methodology used in the 31 March 2016 valuation compared to the 31 March 2015 valuation and there were no qualifications in the actuarial report dated 26 April 2016.
+For future valuations, the valuation method for Loan Plus policies will change from an accumulation method to a projection method, with the opening profit margins calculated as at 31 March 2016.